Perry Trimper: Independent (2020–2022)

 On October 20, 2020, Trimper said transient people in Happy Valley-Goose Bay were "choosing" a risky lifestyle, in the wake of a video that showed an Inuk man being thrown to the ground during an arrest in the town by a municipal enforcement officer.
 On October 26, 2020, Trimper announced his resignation as parliamentary secretary and informed he would withdraw his nomination as a Liberal candidate.
 On November 10, 2020, Trimper announced that he had resigned from the Liberal Party and would seek re-election as an Independent.
 In the 2021 provincial election, Trimper was re-elected as an Independent.

 In 2022, Trimper was one of the few MHAs to publicly oppose the Bay Du Nord offshore oil project and released a video detailing the environmental impacts.

-Government Caucus (2022–present)
+Government caucus (2022–2025)

 On September 12, 2022, Premier Furey announced that Trimper would be rejoining the Liberal caucus.

+In the 2025 Liberal Party of Newfoundland and Labrador leadership election Trimper supported John Abbott.

+On May 20, 2025, Trimper made his final speech to the House of Assembly as he is not seeking re-election.